 It was an incredibly moving experience.
 The song rebounded off the walls of the tiny chapel, echoing across the skulls in the tower.
 The group of men included representatives from all arms of the Serbian military, and even though the words were foreign to us, the sentiment was clear.

 I started recording, but then I felt it might be disrespectful, so I stopped and just listened instead.
-I wish I’d kept recording the song at least.
-The part of the song I did capture is included in this short video – it’s only 26 seconds long but gives you a taster of this incredible experience.
+I wish I’d kept recording the song, at least.
+The part of the song I did capture is included in this short video – it’s only 26 seconds long but gives you a taste of this incredible experience.

 Mataruska Banja

 After driving 153 km from Nis, we based ourselves at a camper stop in Mataruska Banja, at Okanik Sports Centre (a popular winter ski resort).
-There are steep windy roads around the area but several interesting sites to visit.
+The area has steep, windy roads, but there are several interesting sites to visit.

-The attractive 13th-century Zica Serbian Orthodox Monastery is just 3km from here and approximately another 50km further along, is the UNESCO-listed Studenica Monastery.
+The attractive 13th-century Zica Serbian Orthodox Monastery is just 3km from here, and approximately 50km further along is the UNESCO-listed Studenica Monastery.

 On the road from Mataruska to the Studenica Monastery, at about the 17-kilometre mark, you’ll see the ruins of the Maglic Fortress, high on the hill.
 These are the ruins of a 13th-century castle and fort that once guarded the only road to the valley and protected the Studenica Monastery.